Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 Single Sign-on (SSO) is a technical approach to authentication that enables a user to log in with one set of credentials to several applications and websites.
 The technology is based on setting up a reliable relationship between an application, known as a service provider, and an access management system.
 A service provider and an access management system share a certificate with identification data, which, in the case of SSO, takes the form of tokens that include email, username, or other data.

-In simple terms, with SSO, users don’t need to retype name and password when switching between applications.
+In simple terms, with SSO, users don’t need to retype names and passwords when switching between applications.

 SSO is part of Federated Identity Management (FIM) architecture.